PayCargo/Docs/source/index.html.md

 }
 ```

-This endpoint gives you the Details for the transaction.
+This endpoint gives you the details for the transaction.

 ### HTTP Request